 - Notification to any party potentially affected

-Too small for a cyber attack?
-Over one quarter of all attacks are against companies with fewer than one hundred employees.
-Those laptops are a goldmine of personal data.
+Don't assume your business is too small to be targeted.
+Over one quarter of attacks affect companies with fewer than one hundred employees, and jobsite laptops are often a goldmine of personal data.

-Think about using dedicated computers for shared jobsite communications which do not access personal or company sensitive data.
+Consider using dedicated computers for shared jobsite communications that do not store personal or company-sensitive information.

-Cyber liability can be purchased as an add-on coverage in a package or as a single policy.
-This coverage is an important part of your risk management plan, particularly when sharing massive data with other stakeholders.
+Cyber liability can be purchased as an add‑on to a package policy or as a standalone policy.
+This coverage is an important part of your risk management plan, particularly when sharing massive data with other stakeholders; see Construction risks, digital tools, project diversification, IP and liability for related considerations.